unaPoloGTIc/trex-pam/README.md

 The module generates a random challenge for every attempted login.
 The correct (randomized) response must be entered within 10 minutes and on the first attempt.
 This is to prevent replay attacks.
+Using the module with PAM's "optional" will provide no added security.__
+It's best if the corresponding secret key is nowhere near the machine.__

 ## Protect the module, pam config files, .auth_gpg file and the private key in all the usual ways.